ktpolanski/dc6s/README.md

 -   `dc6s` performs the CS run.
 -   `dc6s_halfloop` adds some basic breakfast tasks, garbo legs and automatic ascension.
 Accepts the following optional arguments:
-    -   `hardcore` will ascend HCCS rather than the default SCCS
+    -   `hardcore` will ascend HCCS rather than the default SCCS, but this hasn't been used in ages and is likely to misbehave in some way
     -   `noascend` will deposit the user in front of the gash in an ascension-ready state; useful for perming skills
     -   `nopvp` skips PvP, if not provided uses [`PVP_MAB.ash`](https://kolmafia.us/threads/a-multi-armed-bandit-pvp-script.27391/)